Are insurance bills burning a hole in your back pocket in 2025? If so, you're not alone.

 Got questions?
 Be sure to check out our House Insurance FAQs at the end of the blog.

-As of Q4 2024, the average cost of contents insurance is $823 per year ($69 per month), based on Quashed Index data.
-Prices have steadily increased over time, reflecting broader insurance trends.
+The average cost of contents insurance in New Zealand is $830 per year ($69 per month) as of Q1 2025, based on Quashed Index data.
+Prices have climbed over time, reflecting the broader insurance trends in NZ.

 Year Ended | Yearly Costs ($) | Year-on-Year Difference ($) |